systemv/eosio.contracts/README.md

 make -j

-./tests/unit_test -t eosio_system_rentbw_tests/model_tests

-or just

-./tests/unit_test

-to use gnuplot to plot the results from project directory:
+from the project folder execute:

-sh plot.sh
+sh run_and_plot.sh model.json out.csv

+where model.json is a rentbw configuration file, out.csv - output csv file